YeWenguang/CMCS/README.md

 **Run CMCS Framework on HumanEval Dataset**

-To run the CMCS framework on the SPoC dataset, you should reference check_completeness from human_ eval/execution. py in the py file.
+To run the CMCS framework on the HumanEval dataset, you should reference check_completeness from human_ eval/execution. py in the py file.

 Example command: